bet4a/d3wiki/Quadtree-Geom.md

 <a name="add" href="#wiki-add">#</a> root.<b>add</b>(<i>point</i>)

-Adds a new point to the previously-computed quadtree.
+Adds the specified new _point_ to the quadtree.

 <a name="visit" href="#wiki-visit">#</a> root.<b>visit</b>(<i>callback</i>)